utakamo/oasis/README.md

+# OpenWrt AI Support Application - aihelper
+This application is currently under development...

-# Commands
+## Commands
 > [!IMPORTANT]
-> This application is currently under development.
-> Therefore, some commands may not be available.
+> Some commands may not be available.

 ```
 root@OpenWrt:~# aihelper